Community empowerment and sustainability

-Our collaboration with McCulloch Architects ensures a vibrant, multi-purpose community hub that meets South Invercargill's diverse needs.
+Our collaboration with McCulloch Architects ensures a vibrant, multi-purpose community hub that meets the whole community’s diverse needs.

 Be part of this transformative journey.